 We aim to ensure that all our children have equal access to a broad, balanced and inclusive curriculum which provides them with the opportunity to develop their self-esteem, confidence and ability to work together in a safe and stimulating environment.

 Children not only flourish academically but also through the creative arts, music and sport.
 We want our children to demonstrate resilience, confidence, and kindness and live out our Christian Values everywhere they go.

 Holy Trinity is a vibrant school where our children are challenged to achieve their full potential.
 They are at the heart of every decision we make.
-We strive to ensure that our children are happy, learn exceptionally well and are provided with meaningful and inspiring opportunities that meet their needs, both now and in the future.
+Our faith and Christian values underpin the inclusive and welcoming ethos of our school.